 Whether the cause is physical, psychological or a combination of both, erectile dysfunction can become a source of mental and emotional stress for you and your partner.
 Here are some steps you can take:

-- Involve your sexual partner.
+Involve your sexual partner.
 Your partner might see your inability to have an erection as a sign of diminished sexual interest.
 Your reassurance that this isn't the case can help.
 Communicate openly and honestly about your condition.
-Treatment is often more successful when a man involves his partner.
+Treatment can be more successful for you when you involve your partner.

 Preparing for an appointment